 - You may experience subtle changes: You may not always have visible changes such as edema, morning sickness, or frequent urination.
 Sometimes, you may only experience subtle changes such as fatigue, minor appetite changes, aches, or mood swings, which are hardly noticeable.

 - Ectopic pregnancy.
-It is a condition wherein the fertilized embryo implants outside the uterus.
+It is a condition wherein the fertilized embryo implants outside the uterus. in 95% cases in the fallopian tube.
 It is not viable but still produces hCG (5).

 - False-positive pregnancy test results: False–positive test results may also occur when the test shows positive even if you are not pregnant.
 This could happen due to factors that may mess with the pregnancy test results.
 These factors may include:

 - Taking the test when your urine is diluted or letting the test kit sit too long may also lead to a false-positive result.
 Read the kit directions and take the test accordingly.
 Also, check for its expiry, since it may also affect the test results (8).

 If you have got a positive test result, follow up with your doctor.
 They may conduct blood tests (serum beta HCG) and urine tests to confirm your pregnancy.
 These may be followed by an ultrasound to (a transvaginal scan can detect pregnancy as early as five weeks) check for the gestational sac and determine if the pregnancy is normal.

 1. Can I get a positive pregnancy test in the fourth week?